parkr/blogsource/source/_posts/2012-11-16-israel-and-hamas.markdown

 title: "Israel &amp; Hamas"
 date: 2012-11-16 18:12
 comments: false
-categories: politics, violence
+categories: politics violence
 ---

 You may have heard about the recent eruption of violence in Israel and the Gaza Strip.
 You may have your opinions set, but just hear me out.

 So the way the story goes is that Gaza has been firing lots of rockets